KritapasSuwannawin/SIIT-Academy-Frontend/README.md

 A one-stop online learning web application that allows SIIT students to efficiently study any classes on their own time.

+This project was done as a part of DES424 Cloud-Based Application Development Course at SIIT, Thammasat University, Thailand

-This client-side website uses backend services from the repository https://github.com/6222780981/SIIT-Academy-Backend
+This client-side website uses backend services from the repository https://github.com/KritapasSuwannawin/SIIT-Academy-Backend

-Libraries used include:
+Libraries and services used include:

 - ReactJS
 - React Router
 - Redux Toolkit
 - Firebase
-- Axios
+  - Cloud Storage
-- Read Excel File
+  - Authentication

+**Google Cloud Platform**'s products used include:

+- Frontend Server
+  - App Engine
+- CI/CD service
+  - Cloud Build
+- CDN service
+  - Cloud CDN
+  - Cloud Load Balancing
+- IAM service
+  - Cloud IAM

-The website can be accessed at https://siit-academy.as.r.appspot.com
+The website can be accessed at https://siit-academy.as.r.appspot.com _(Note that the website is currently unavailable due to the expiration of the GCP free trial period)_

 The final documents are stored in a Google Drive folder at https://drive.google.com/drive/folders/17SFFIoJr7AtVOtwfr-feOGclUgTY3Edq